'Starburst' home to rise in California desert

 For the interiors, the containers were put at an angle that allows for interesting views from the central section of the house: "There's been a lot of care taken in aligning the internal halls of the containers, so when you go into the house at the start of the weekend and nobody else is there yet you can have all the bedroom doors open and enjoy standing in the middle and looking out into the desert."

-The complex will we powered by solar panels that will form the canopy of the parking area, and will include a wooden deck designed to blend with the surrounding rocky terrain.
+The complex will be powered by solar panels that will form the canopy of the parking area, and will include a wooden deck designed to blend with the surrounding rocky terrain.

 Browse the gallery at the top of the page to see more images.